 I Understand That I Need Scaling and Root Planing.
 What’s the Procedure Like?

 Scaling and root planing is a non-surgical procedure to rid your teeth of the harmful bacteria that cause periodontitis.
 It is performed in Dr. Kissel’s office, and you will be offered anesthesia to numb your gums and teeth during the procedure.

 Scaling and root planing can be thought of as two different procedures: scaling is performed to rid your mouth of all bacteria and toxins, especially from your teeth and roots, and root planing is performed to smooth over your roots’ surfaces, making it harder for plaque to stick to the roots in the future.
 In some cases, Dr. Kissel may also place an antibiotic substance in the pockets that have formed around your teeth, to kill all bacteria and promote healing.

 Does Scaling and Root Planing Hurt?

-Dr. Kissel knows that many New York City dental patients are fearful of dental procedures, so he understands that some of his scaling and root planing patients are afraid the procedure will hurt.
+Dr. Kissel knows that many New York City and Manhattan patients are fearful of dental procedures, so he understands that some of his scaling and root planing patients are afraid the procedure will hurt.
 Rest assured, your comfort during your scaling and root planing procedure is one of our top priorities.
 To make sure you are as comfortable as possible, you will be offered anesthesia to numb your gums and teeth.
-While this anesthesia shot may be slightly uncomfortable, most patients describe it as an unpleasant, yet bearable “pinch” and afterward are fully numb for their New York City scaling and root planing procedure.
+While this anesthesia shot may be slightly uncomfortable, most patients describe it as an unpleasant, yet bearable “pinch” and afterward are fully numb for their scaling and root planing procedure.